Background and Transition

 In June 2019, the work of the CB:PSB was formally transitioned into the Institute – firms recognised that collaboration with our Institute drives alignment to a broader and deeper professional agenda.
 This move reflected the growing stature of the Institute, which was recognised in December 2018 with an updated Royal Charter underlining our position as the UK’s professional body for bankers.

-Following award of the new Royal Charter, we have developed a framework which places the Institute at the center of banking professionalism.
+Following award of the new Royal Charter, we have developed a framework which places the Institute at the centre of banking professionalism.
 The successes of the CB:PSB will be built on through Corporate Chartered.
 Our new framework recognises firms which invest in the professionalism of their people and brings standards together with professional qualifications, CPD, peer networking and membership to provide seamless professional progression which recognises both individuals and institutions.

 This page outlines the considerable output of the CB:PSB from ‘Our Commitment to Professionalism in Banking’ (2011) to the final Independent Monitoring Panel Report published in 2019.

 Please see below for all the publications from the Chartered Banker Professional Standards Board.